The Raspberry Pi is equipped with one SPI bus that has 2 chip selects.

 In Standard SPI master mode the peripheral implements the standard 3 wire serial protocol (SCLK, MOSI and MISO).

-In bidirectional SPI master mode the same SPI standard is implemented except that a single wire is used for data (MIMO) instead of two as in standard mode (MISO and MOSI).
+In bidirectional SPI master mode the same SPI standard is implemented, except that a single wire is used for data (MOMI) instead of the two used in standard mode (MISO and MOSI).
+In this mode, the MOSI pin serves as MOMI pin.

 LoSSI mode (Low Speed Serial Interface)